 It’s important to ensure that the right people understand the principles behind your style guide.
 And can put it into practice.
 Otherwise, you’re jeopardizing your company’s single tone of voice.
 And that could alienate customers.

 Simplify your copy.
 Identify readability issues as you type.
 Improve the quality of your communications.

 Adapt your processes to enable remote work

-Make sure that your workflows for creating communications are fit for purpose for remote working.
-For example, you’ll want to build in a way for team members to give feedback online.
+Make sure that your workflows for creating communications are fit for remote working.
+For example, you’ll want to build a way for team members to give feedback online.